achiestdragon/leggie/README.txt

    the other with holes for logo plate

-   joystick top plate add holes for usb cable tie  , and mountings for pots 1 and 2  (optional) and add mounting for a power led
+   joystick top plate add holes for usb cable tie  , and mountings for additional pots 1 and 2  (optional) and add mounting for a power led

    other stuff as it becomes apparent